 You might feel emotional around this time due to hormonal changes.
 Talk to your partner, friends or your midwife.
-If you're also finding breastfeeding to be challenging, you can request support from our teams, and find videos on positioning and attachment on the Infant Feeding page on the Sherwood Forest Hospitals' website.
+If you're also finding breast/chest feeding challenging, you can request support from our teams, and find videos on positioning and attachment on the Infant Feeding page on the Sherwood Forest Hospitals' website.

-TIP: Make contact with your local breastfeeding peer support group to talk to other parents who have breastfed or are currently breastfeeding their children (even if you don't have issues it's helpful to know other breastfeeding parents).
+Tip: Make contact with your local breast/chest feeding peer support group to talk to other parents who have breast/chest fed or are currently breast/chest feeding their children (even if you don't have issues it's helpful to know other parents).

-Today is the day your baby can be weighed by your midwife; it's normal for breastfed babies to lose up to 8% of their birth weight.
-Your baby will have at least 5-6 heavy, wet nappies in 24 hours and at least 2 stools in 24 hours (at least £2 coin size, yellow and runny).
-This is a normal minimum amount of stools until your baby is 6 weeks old.
-If baby has less than 2 or no stools please contact your Midwife to let them know ASAP.
+Today is the day your baby can be weighed by your midwife; it's normal for breast/ chest fed babies to lose up to 8% of their birth weight.
+Your baby will have at least five or more heavy, wet nappies in 24 hours and at least two stools in 24 hours (at least £2 coin size, yellow and runny).
+This is a normal minimum amount of stools until your baby is six weeks old.
+If baby has less than two stools, or no stools, please contact your midwife to let them know as soon as possible.

-TIP: Always ask your midwife about any concerns you have about yourself as well as your baby - both of you are equally important.
+Tip: Always inform your midwife about any concerns you have about yourself as well as your baby - both of you are equally important.